Taylor M. Brown

 Taylor Brown is a 5th year graduate student (PhD candidate) in the Molecular Biology Interdepartmental PhD program at the University of California, Los Angeles.
 Her focus area is Immunity, Microbes, and Molecular Pathogenesis.
 She is pursuing her PhD in the lab of Dr. Elissa Hallem, working with parasitic nematodes.
 In June 2015, she received her Bachelors of Science degree in Microbiology, Immunology, and Molecular Genetics with a minor in Biomedical Research from the University of California, Los Angeles.
 She performed her Undergraduate Research in the lab of Dr. Heather R. Christofk, where she studied mutant versions of ribonucleotide reductase small subunit (RRM2) and their potential effect on viral replication and cellular metabolism.
 She has also worked in the lab of Dr. Tyler Jacks at MIT for 10 weeks during the summer, studying the effects of mutated circadian rhythm genes on cancer progression.
 Her interests include Immunology, Parasitology, Cancer Biology, and Microbiology.
 She wants to pursue a career in academia as a host pathogen interaction scientist and apply the knowledge she has acquired through her research and schooling to teach and mentor young scientists.
 She hopes to one day become involved in the development of treatments for pathogenic infections, to help those suffering from disease and infections.

-Taylor M. Brown's Current Company Details
+Taylor M. Brown's current company

 UCLA